mjeffryes/codeclass/week1/lessons.md

 **Discussion Reading:** Play [towers of hanoi](https://www.coolmathgames.com/0-tower-of-hanoi) until you have the hang of how to solve it (feel free to google the strategy if you’re stuck)

-**Discussion Questions**: We’ll discuss recursion in class and work through towers of hannoi solution
+**Discussion Questions**: We’ll discuss recursion in class and work through towers of hanoi solution

 **Exercises**: [Function Frenzy](https://www.cs.hmc.edu/twiki/bin/view/CS5/FunctionFrenzyGold), [Recursion Rocks](https://www.cs.hmc.edu/twiki/bin/view/CS5Fall07/RecursionRocks)